Alaska LLC Taxes

 However, if your Multi-member LLC has at least one member (owner) that’s a company, then you’re required to file an Alaska Partnership Information Return:

-Please double-check this information with your account though before submitting any documents, as taxes are usually more complicated.
-You can also find additional information here:
+Please double-check this information with your accountant though before submitting any documents, as taxes are usually more complicated.
+You can also find additional information here: Alaska Department of Revenue: Tax Division.

 Sales and Use Tax